 Neal is a storyteller who uses his camera to bring to life portraits that are singular, vibrant, and distinct.
-These portraits have garnered the attention of Jimi Giannatti, former Photo Editor for SPIN Magazine and past Photo Editor-in-Chief of Live Sounds Magazine who wrote, “Ansel Adams, Dorothea Lange, Richard Avedon, Mary Ellen Mark, and so many more, all leave an indelible personal stamp of themselves within each photograph they create.
+These portraits have garnered the attention of Jimi Giannatti, former Photo Editor for SPIN Magazine and past Photo Editor-in-Chief of Live Sound Magazine - "Ansel Adams, Dorothea Lange, Richard Avedon, Mary Ellen Mark, and so many more, all leave an indelible personal stamp of themselves within each photograph they create.
 Having this ability to capture an image that comes from their heart, as much as it does from their mind, is a gift.
 My dear friend Neal Schlosburg has this gift."

-Through those growth years, my interest in portrait photography evolved.
+Through the growth years, my interest in portrait photography progressed.
 I started with business portraits.
 But along the way, I gravitated towards candid images of people.
-Along with Stieglitz, two other photographers influenced my work.
+Along with Alfred Stieglitz, two other photographers influenced my work.
 The first was Herman Leonard, the legendary jazz photographer.
 I loved the real-time feelings that his images conveyed.
-I got the vibe of being right there in the room, front row center, watching, hearing, and feeling Dizzy Gillespie, Charlie Parker, Miles Davis, and many others creating music magic.
+The vibe of being in the room, front row center, watching, hearing, and feeling Dizzy Gillespie, Charlie Parker, Miles Davis, and many others creating music magic.

 The other was brilliant Tucson photographer Jimi Giannatti.
 Jimi’s iconic work on Through These Eyes, portraits of seven iconic African American artists living and working in Los Angeles, gave me a window into their souls through his masterful lens.
 These three photographers gave me the building blocks for My Picture Tells A Story.